Alinasir007/Fantasy-Became-Reality_Invisible-Cloak/README.md

 ## Dependencies
-Numpy, OpenCV libraries.
+libraries: Numpy, OpenCV, time.

 ## Note:
 USE RED CLOTH FOR THE PURPOSE OF TESTING AS THE INITIAL HSI HAS BEEN SET TO IT.
+You can change the values as per your requirement.
+The color of the cloth should be solid.